-The Company employs prudent amounts of leverage and uses debt as a means of providing additional funds for the acquisition of its properties and the diversification of its portfolio.
+The Company employs prudent amounts of leverage and uses debt as a means of providing funds for the acquisition of its properties and the diversification of its portfolio.
 The Company seeks to primarily utilize unsecured debt in order to maintain liquidity and flexibility in its capital structure.

-On September 20, 2011, the Company entered into a credit agreement (the "credit facility") with KeyBank National Association, as Administrative Agent and L/C Issuer, Bank of America, N.A. as Syndication Agent, PNC Bank, National Association and U.S. Bank National Association, as Co-Documentation Agents, and the other lenders party thereto, under which the lenders agreed to provide a \$175.0 million unsecured revolving credit facility, with a letter of credit sub-limit of up to 20% of the then-current aggregate commitments.
-The credit facility also provides that the Company may from time to time request increased aggregate commitments of \$125.0 million under certain conditions set forth in the credit facility, including the consent of the lenders for the additional commitments.
-The initial maturity date of the credit facility is September 20, 2014, subject to a one-year extension option, which may be exercised by the Company upon satisfaction of certain conditions, including payment of an extension fee to the credit facility administrative agent in an amount equal to 0.25% multiplied by the aggregate commitments to be shared pro rata among the lenders thereto.
-As of December 31, 2011, the Company did not have any amounts outstanding under the credit facility.
+On August 29, 2012, the Company entered into a revised credit facility with KeyBank, National Association, as Administrative Agent, Swing Line Lender and L/C Issuer, Bank of America, N.A. as Syndication Agent, PNC Bank, National Association and U.S. Bank, National Association, as Co-Documentation Agents, and the other lenders party thereto, under which the lenders agreed, among other changes, to increase the senior unsecured revolving credit facility to \$200.0 million, with a letter of credit sub-limit of up to 20% of the then-current aggregate commitments.
+The credit facility also provides that the Company may from time to time request increased aggregate commitments of \$100.0 million under certain conditions set forth in the credit facility is August 29, 2016, subject to a one-year extension option, which may be exercised by the Company upon satisfaction of certain conditions, including payment of an extension fee to the credit facility administrative agent in an amount equal to 0.25% multiplied by the aggregate commitments to be shared pro rata among the lenders thereto.

-On September 20, 2011, the Company also entered into a term loan agreement (the "term loan", and together with the credit facility, the "credit facilities") with KeyBank National Association, as Administrative Agent, Bank of America, N.A., as Syndication Agent, PNC Bank, National Association and U.S. Bank National Association, as Co-Documentation Agents, and the other lenders party thereto, under which the lenders agreed to provide a \$110.0 million unsecured term loan facility.
-The term loan also provides that the Company may from time to time request increased aggregate commitments of \$65.0 million under certain conditions set forth in the term loan, including the consent of the lenders for the additional commitments.
-The maturity date of the term loan is September 20, 2015.
-As of December 31, 2011, \$110.0 million was outstanding under the term loan.
+On August 29, 2012, the Company entered into a revised term loan agreement with KeyBank, National Association, as Administrative Agent, Bank of America, N.A as Syndication Agent, PNC Bank, National Association, and U.S. Bank, National Association, as Co-Documentation Agents, and the other lenders party thereto, under which the lenders agreed, among other changes to increase the, senior unsecured term loan facility to \$200.0 million.
+The term loan also provides that the Company may from time to time request increased aggregate commitments of \$100.0 million under certain conditions set forth in the term loan, including the consent of the lenders for the additional commitments.
+The maturity date of the term loan is August 29, 2017.